ncoghlan/misc/notes/python3/questions_and_answers.rst

 farming work out to a separate process if the GIL is a problem for a particular workload.
 Sure, it's not ideal, and if a portable, reliable, maintainable free-threaded implementation was dropped in our laps we'd certainly seriously consider adopting it.

 Back in reality, though, complaining about the GIL as though its a serious barrier to adoption amongst developers that know what they're doing often says more about the person doing the complaining than it does about CPython.
+Does the GIL make CPython (and even PyPy) a poor choice for some workloads given certain styles of programming?
+Absolutely.
+The appropriate responses to that situation are:

+* Use a different programming style that is more suited to the constraints of the GIL
+* Use a different Python implementation that is more suited to this programming style (neither Jython nor IronPython use a GIL)
+* Use a different language that prioritises support for this programming style
+* Fork CPython and remove the GIL to demonstrate that its not as hard to do without negative consequences as the current core developers believe (or pay someone to do this on your behalf)

+Jumping on the internet to say that "they" (specifically, the people you're not paying a cent to and who aren't bothered by the GIL because it only penalises a programming style many of us consider ill advised in the first place) should "just fix it" (despite the serious risk of breaking user code that currently only works due to the coarse grained locking around each bytecode) is also always an option.
+Generally speaking, such pieces come across as "I have no idea how much engineering effort, now and in the future, is required to make this happen".

+It isn't that a free threaded Python implementation isn't possible (Jython and IronPython prove that), it's that free threaded virtual machines are hard to write correctly in the first place and are harder to maintain once implemented.
+Linux had the "Big Kernel Lock" for years for exactly the same reason.
+For CPython, any engineering effort directed towards free threading support is engineering effort that isn't being directed somewhere else.
+The current core development team don't consider that a good trade-off and, to date, nobody else has successfully taken up the standing challenge to try and prove us wrong.

-Some significant work did go into optimising the GIL behaviour for Python 3.2, and further tweaks are possible in the future as more applications are ported to Python 3 and get to experience the results of that work, but more extensive changes to the CPython threading model are highly likely to fail the risk/reward trade-off.
+Some significant work did go into optimising the GIL behaviour for CPython 3.2, and further tweaks are possible in the future as more applications are ported to Python 3 and get to experience the results of that work, but more extensive changes to the CPython threading model are highly likely to fail the risk/reward trade-off.

+My own hope is that Armin Rigo's research into Software Transactional Memory models bears fruit.
+I know he has some thoughts on how the concepts he is exploring in PyPy could be translated back to CPython, but even if that doesn't pan out, it's very easy to envision a future where CPython is used for command line utilities (which are generally single threaded and often so short running that the PyPy JIT never gets a chance to warm up) and embedded systems, while PyPy takes over the execution of long running scripts and applications, letting them run substantially faster and span multiple cores without requiring any modifications to the Python code.
+Splitting the role of the two VMs in that fashion would allow each to be optimised appropriately rather than having to make trade-offs that attempt to balance the starkly different needs of the various use cases.

 .. _Software Transactional Memory: http://morepypy.blogspot.com.au/2011/08/we-need-software-transactional-memory.html
 .. _further tweaks: http://bugs.python.org/issue7946